+<write-memory>

-<write-register> This element writes a value to a control register.
+This element writes a value to a memory location.
 It has three attributes: address, value and bits.
-The bits attribute, specifying the bit
+The bits attribute is optional and defaults to 32.
+Bit widths of 8, 16 and 32 bits are supported.
+The address written to must be naturally aligned for the size of the write being done.